counsyl/stor/README.md

-# counsyl-storage-utils
+# stor

 This project provides utilities for performing Posix file system IO and accessing object-based storage.
-The documentation for Counsyl Storage Utils can be viewed at https://github.counsyl.com/pages/dev/counsyl-storage-utils/
+The documentation for Counsyl Storage Utils can be viewed at https://github.counsyl.com/pages/dev/stor/

 ## Running the Tests